Karachi: Cricket

 Cricket's history in Pakistan predates the creation of the country in 1947.
 The first ever international cricket match in Karachi was held on 22 November 1935 between Sindh and Australian cricket teams.
 The match was seen by 5,000 Karachiites.
 Karachi is also the place that innovated tape ball, a safer and more affordable alternative to cricket.

 The inaugural first-class match at the National Stadium was played between Pakistan and India on 26 February 1955 and since then Pakistani national cricket team has won 20 of the 41 Test matches played at the National Stadium.
 The first One Day International at the National Stadium was against the West Indies on 21 November 1980, with the match going to the last ball.

 The national team has been less successful in such limited-overs matches at the ground, including a five-year stint between 1996 and 2001, when they failed to win any matches.
 The city has been host to a number of domestic cricket teams including Karachi, Karachi Blues, Karachi Greens, and Karachi Whites.
 The National Stadium hosted two group matches (Pakistan v.
 South Africa on 29 February and Pakistan v.
 England on 3 March), and a quarter-final match (South Africa v.
 West Indies on 11 March) during the 1996 Cricket World Cup.

-Rafi Cricket Stadium under construction in Bahria Town would soon become the largest cricket stadium in Karachi with a capacity of 50,000+ spectators.
+Rafi Cricket Stadium under construction in Bahria Town would soon become the largest cricket stadium in Pakistan with a capacity of 50,000+ spectators.

+Football

+Lyari, a neighbourhood in Karachi, holds an important place in Pakistan's football landscape due to its historical and cultural ties to the sport.
+Dating back several decades, Lyari has been a consistent source of football talent, contributing significantly to the national sports scene.
+One notable aspect is the nickname "Little Brazil" often associated with Lyari.

+In its early years, football in Pakistan was mainly concentrated to Balochistan and the locality of Lyari, from where majority of players of the Pakistan national football team were recruited mainly in the 1960s, which is often regarded as the early Golden Age of Pakistani football.
+Notable players during this period include Abdul Ghafoor, nicknamed the "Pakistani Pelé" and "Black Pearl of Pakistan", Muhammad Umer, Moosa Ghazi, Abid Ghazi, Turab Ali, Ali Nawaz Baloch, among others.
+The Kakri Ground and People's Football Stadium, which is one of the major football stadiums in the country are located in the city.
+In 2005, the city hosted the 2005 SAFF Championship at the Peoples Football Stadium, as well as the Geo Super Football League in 2007, which attracted capacity crowds during the games.